 In addition to being a great core exercise, planks are a full-body exercise that also works your shoulders, chest, triceps, biceps, back, and legs.
 Lie on your stomach on the floor, then raise up so your weight is balanced on your feet and forearms with the rest of your body parallel to the floor.
 Tighten your abs and low back, keep your bottom down, and tuck your elbows.
 Hold this exercise for as long as you can maintain good form.
 This is a challenging exercise, so at first, you may only be able to hold it for a few seconds.

 “Listen to how your body responds to these exercises,” McDevitt said.
 “Abdominal soreness is normal, but make sure these exercises don’t cause lower back pain.
 If they do cause back pain, take a break from abdominal exercises and visit your physical therapist to help you perfect your form and avoid injury.”

 In addition to stabilizing your core during abdominal exercises, it’s important to tighten them during “load transfer” such as picking up a heavy object at home or at work or performing any activity that generally tends to stress your lower back.

-Although it’s important to stabilize your core during certain activities, Hayden said we shouldn’t keep our core muscles tightened all the time.
+Although it’s important to stabilize your core during certain activities, McDevitt said we shouldn’t keep our core muscles tightened all the time.